Gutelvam/Thank-you-page-XP35/README.md

 Briefly, this is a project that aims to take over the world.
 Just kidding ... my focus here was to create a landing page to collect some qualified leads to our "fake startup project".

-Technically speaking, this website was made using the 'traditional' stack without any script: HTML5 + Pure CSS and was deployed to Netlify using its ci/cd service with Github.
+Technically speaking, this website was made using the 'traditional' stack without any script: HTML5 + Pure CSS+ Bootstrap and was deployed to Netlify using its ci/cd service with Github.

 **Check this project live at https://reacaoedu-checklist.netlify.app/***